Upper picture: The 1930s Fablok Works stationery

 THE BALIŚ-BALISIŃSKI FAMILY - IN GENERAL.

-The Baliś-Balisiński family was one the most prominent Chrzanovian families, one of the Caban [pronounced as tsaban] families, i.e. families who settled down in Chrzanów and its vicinity - according to an oral tradition - during the Tartar invasions of the 13th century.
+The Baliś-Balisiński family was one the prominent Chrzanovian families, one of the Caban [pronounced as tsaban] families, i.e. families who settled down in Chrzanów and its vicinity — according to local oral tradition — during the Tartar invasions of the 13th century.
 The family had been mentioned in several preserved documents from 18th to 20th c. which are kept in miscellaneous archive collections across Southern Poland and abroad.
 The oldest reference, known so far, is the one making a mention of a Grzegorz (Gregory) Baliś, son of Michał (Michael) from 1719 in Chrzanów Shoemakers' Guild Register.
 Another member of the family was Wojciech (c.
 1728-1790), who had been buried in a vault under St Nicholas's Church in Chrzanów.
 It is easy to find references about this family (alternative spelling Balisz-Baliszewski was used, too) in the well-known work by Jan Pęckowski from 1934: Chrzanów miasto powiatowe w województwie krakowskiem and in the modern monograph on Chrzanów published in 1998/99.
 Pęckowski quotes the preserved register of Chrzanów's citizens from 1701-1800, in which is mentioned the name of one of the first members of the family we are fortunate to have written accounts about.
 It is Jacenty Baliś, son of Wojciech, serving in the 18th c. as town councillor in Chrzanów's Town Hall.
 The library of the Polish Academy of Learning (PAU) in Cracow safeguards an original document issued in May 1793 in Chrzanów and signed, among others, by Jacenty Baliś.
 It was a protestation of the Town Council against violence unleashed in the town by a detachment of the National Cavalry, whose soldiers were much more eager to fight weaponless burghers than the Prussian and Russian troops looting the region:

 PIOTR BALIŚ I AND THE IMPERIAL AND ROYAL ARMY